Trade Policy and Structural Change: Calibration and Fit of the Model

 \subsection{Fit of the Baseline Model}

-To examine the model's ability to match the data, Figure \ref{fig: bl_vashare} compares the model-implied (dashed lines) value-added shares in three sectors (black for agriculture, blue for manufacturing, and orange for services), $va_{n,t}^j$ in \eqref{eq: va_nt^j}, with the data counterparts (solid lines) for six selected countries, Canada, China, Germany, Japan, Mexico, and the U.S. In the six countries, the model captures the overall trend of falling manufacturing and rising services over time.
-The fit of the model is particularly better for Germany, Japan, and the U.S., while in the other three countries, the model overestimates the service share and underestimates the agricultural share, despite the overall trend being well captured.
+To examine the model's ability to match the data, Figure~\ref{fig: bl_vashare} compares the model-implied (dashed lines) value-added shares in three sectors (black for agriculture, blue for manufacturing, and orange for services), $va_{n,t}^j$ in \eqref{eq: va_nt^j}, with the data counterparts (solid lines) for six selected countries, Canada, China, Germany, Japan, Mexico, and the U.S. In the six countries, the model captures the overall trend of falling manufacturing and rising services over time.
+The fit of the model is notably better for Germany, Japan, and the U.S., while in the other three countries, the model overestimates the service share and underestimates the agricultural share, despite the overall trend being well captured.

-Next, Figure \ref{fig: bl_expshare} demonstrates the model fit of sectoral expenditure shares in final consumption, $\omega_{n,t}^j = P_{n,t}^j C_{n,t}^j/E_{n,t}$.
-The model-implied expenditure shares are shown in dashed lines, while the data counterparts are shown in solid lines, and the colors are the same as in Figure \ref{fig: bl_vashare}.
-The model captures the shift of final expenditure from agriculture to manufacturing, and then to services over time.
-In all countries, the model overpredicts the service expenditure and underestimates the agriculture expenditure.
-As in the case of the value-added shares, the fit of the model is better for advanced economies compared to emerging economies.
-The model fit of saving rates, $\rho_{n,t}$ in \eqref{eq: rho} is included in Supplemental Appendix K.
+The model fit of sectoral expenditure shares in final consumption, $\omega_{n,t}^j = P_{n,t}^j C_{n,t}^j/E_{n,t}$ and saving rates, $\rho_{n,t}$ in \eqref{eq: rho} is included in Supplemental Appendix~\ref{ap: fit}.
+The model captures the shift of final expenditure from agriculture to manufacturing, and then to services over time, while across all countries, it overpredicts service expenditure and underestimates agricultural expenditure.